12 December 2018, Washington, DC

-Thomas Rid published five books, most recently Rise of the Machines, out in 2016 in the United States with W. W. Norton; in Australia and in the UK with Scribe; in German as Maschinendämmerung with Propyläen Ullstein.
-In 2017 Machines will be out in paperback, as well as in Mandarin with China Machine Press; in Russian with Eksmo; in Japanese with Sakuhin Sha; and in Turkish with Siyah Kitap.
+Rid published five books, most recently Rise of the Machines, out in 2016 in the United States with W. W. Norton; in Australia and in the UK with Scribe; in German as Maschinendämmerung with Propyläen Ullstein.
+Machines is also available in Mandarin with China Machine Press; in Russian with Eksmo; in Japanese with Sakuhin Sha; and in Turkish with Siyah Kitap.
 Recorded Books produced the audiobook.

 Machines was reviewed in Booklist, c’t Magazin, Cosmos, Esquire, Financial Times, Frankfurter Allgemeine Zeitung, FAZ Hochschulanzeiger, Der Freitag, The Guardian/The Observer, International Affairs, Kirkus, Nature, Neue Zürcher Zeitung, New Scientist, The New York Times, Prospect Magazine, Scientific American, The Spectator, Spektrum der Wissenschaft, Der Standard, Süddeutsche Zeitung, tageszeitung, Technology Review (Germany), Universum, Wall Street Journal, War on the Rocks; ABC (Australia), Bayrischer Rundfunk, Deutschlandfunk, Deutschlandradio Kultur, NPR Marketplace, WDR, 3sat.